Chris Andrews (Irish politician): As a member of Sinn Féin

 In September 2013, he joined Sinn Féin and successfully contested the 2014 local elections for the Pembroke South Dock local electoral area of Dublin City Council for the party.

-In February 2015, he was selected to contest the new constituency of Dublin Bay South at the 2016 general election; however, he failed to be elected.
+In February 2015, he was selected to contest the new constituency of Dublin Bay South at the 2016 general election; however, he lost the election.

 He was the Sinn Féin candidate for the Dublin Bay South constituency at the 2020 general election and was elected.
 Daniel Ceitinn was co-opted to Andrews' seat on Dublin City Council following his election to the Dáil.

-Following the 7 October 2023 Hamas-led attacks in Israel, EU President Ursula von der Leyen stated "I unequivocally condemn the attack carried out by Hamas terrorists against Israel.
+Following the 7 October 2023 Hamas-led attacks in Israel, EU president Ursula von der Leyen stated, "I unequivocally condemn the attack carried out by Hamas terrorists against Israel.
 It is terrorism in its most despicable form.
 Israel has the right to defend itself against such heinous attacks".
 In response, Andrews tweeted: "It seems that according to the EU and Ireland, only Palestine has no right to defend itself against murder, torture and apartheid".
 Andrews' comments were covered in The Irish Times and an opinion piece by Harry McGee offered the view that Andrews was less critical of Hamas than of the Israeli Defence Forces.
-Following this article, Andrew began legal proceedings against The Irish Times, citing deformation.
+Following this article, Andrew began legal proceedings against The Irish Times, citing defamation.
 Andrews' case was criticised by pro-journalist organisations such as the press ombudsman Susan McKay, the National Union of Journalists and Reporters without Borders.

 Andrews lost his seat at the 2024 general election.
 Andrews was elected as a senator at the 2025 Seanad election on the Labour Panel.
-He participated in the Global Sumud Flotilla and was kidnapped by the Israeli Navy on 1 October 2025.
+He participated in the 2025 Global Sumud Flotilla on the vessel Spectre attempting to provide humanitarian aid to Gaza.
+On 23 September 2025, the Spectre was attacked by Israeli drones that dropped four explosive devices on the vessel and after the attack Andrews said the Irish government should have sent Irish Army personnel.
+On 1 October 2025, the Spectre was intercepted on its way to Gaza by the Israeli Navy, which kidnapped Andrews.
+After the interception of the Spectre, Andrews and the other passengers were forced to sit at gunpoint for the 15 hours it took for the vessel to reach Ashdod, where Andrews said they were handcuffed, blindfolded, and placed in a prison van.
+On 2 October 2025, fellow Irish senator Pauline Tully claimed he was kidnapped or abducted and said "Communication with Senator Chris Andrews was lost last night.
+It was a time of worry for all of us because we did not know what was happening to him or where he was, and even his family did not know.
+He has since been kidnapped or abducted.
+I do not think 'detained' is the correct word because he was in international waters on a peaceful mission."
+Andrews was later released on 6 October 2025 after he had been imprisoned with the other flotilla participants at Ktzi'ot Prison for several days.